andrewdang123/COMP_3005_Assignment_3/README.md

 *Note, I am working on the final project with Dylan Nakamura.
-I based it on that so our setup my be similae
+I based it on that so our setup my be similar

 https://www.youtube.com/watch?v=MeDYIzF9Tag